rsta2/minisynth/README.md

 MiniSynth Pi is a polyphonic virtual analog audio synthesizer, running bare metal (without separate operating system) on the Raspberry Pi.
 On the Raspberry Pi 2 and 3 it allows to play up to 24 polyphonic voices at a time, on the Raspberry Pi 1 only 4 voices.

 You have to attach an USB MIDI keyboard controller (which supports the USB Audio Class MIDI specification) or an USB PC keyboard to your Raspberry Pi to play on it.
-The audio signal is available on the 3.5mm headphones jack.
+The audio signal is normally available on the 3.5mm headphones jack (I2S usage see below).
 Thus Raspberry Pi models without headphones jack (e.g. Raspberry Pi Zero) are not supported.
 The graphical user interface (GUI) of MiniSynth Pi can be controlled using a standard USB mouse or the official Raspberry Pi touch screen.

+This version of MiniSynth Pi can be built so that it can be used with an external I2S interface.
+The audio signal is then available via this interface.
+Please note that only I2S interfaces are supported, which do not need additional device initialization (e.g. via I2C).
+MiniSynth Pi has been tested with the [pHAT DAC](https://shop.pimoroni.com/products/phat-dac) I2S interface, which is based on the PCM5102A DAC chip.

 Getting
 -------